merlinscholz/scholz.ruhr/content/post/evolution.md

 So a few months ago I scrapped everything, flashed the RAID controller back to its original firmware, reinstalled ESXi (this time with vCenter) and installed Plex to a CentOS VM, directly connected to a 2.5TB VMDK file on the RAID-1 backed VMFS datastore.

 Around that time I also segmentated my networks more, having seperate VLANs for WAN, internal, DMZ, VPN, and a few "test"-networks.
 This gives me enough flexibility to try out new technologies, learn for certifications, and hopefully write about them in this blog.

+### Homelab v2.2

+Recently, my Plex server had to be shut down due to lack of demand...
+Strange, I know.
+So what to do with 4tb of now-free disk space?
+Exactly, install Nextcloud, to replace Onedrive and Google Photos.